jcolag/entropy-arbitrage/2024-06-27-unification-part-1.md

  >
  > **DOKACHIN**: It was routed to the *Tripoli*, a holding vessel on the outer rim of the shipyard.

-Other places and things exist with the name, but generally, we mean the [Tripoli in Libya](https://en.wikipedia.org/wiki/Tripoli,_Libya)---in the United States, largely because [*The Marines' Hymn](https://en.wikisource.org/wiki/The_Marines%27_Hymn_%281942%29) calls it out as an implied extent of their influence---though the United States has also had a couple of ships by that name.
+Other places and things exist with the name, but generally, we mean the {% wiki Tripoli,_Libya|Tripoli in Libya|en %}---in the United States, largely because [*The Marines' Hymn](https://en.wikisource.org/wiki/The_Marines%27_Hymn_%281942%29) calls it out as an implied extent of their influence---though the United States has also had a couple of ships by that name.

  > **DOKACHIN**: In all the time that the Zakdorn have operated this depot, nothing has ever been lost.
 Never.